Advocacy group urges Zuckerberg to cancel plans to launch Instagram for kids

+BusinessAdvocacy group urges Zuckerberg to cancel plans to launch Instagram for kids

-(Reuters) - An advocacy group on Thursday called on Facebook Inc Chief Executive Officer Mark Zuckerberg to not create a version of photo-sharing app Instagram for children who are under 13, as it would put them at “great risk”.
+An advocacy group on Thursday called on Facebook Inc (FB.O) Chief Executive Officer Mark Zuckerberg to not create a version of photo-sharing app Instagram for children who are under 13, as it would put them at "great risk".

 Facebook did not immediately respond to a Reuters request for comment.